savolla/zenith/README.md

 - build it with
 ```
-make hayvan
+make zenith
 ```

 run in emulator
 ------------

-if you want to run **hayvan** on an emulated environment, do the following:
+if you want to run **zenith** on an emulated environment, do the following:

 ```
-qemu hayvan
+qemu zenith
 ```

 if above command doesn't work try that one:

 ```
-qemu-system-x86_64 hayvan
+qemu-system-x86_64 zenith
 ```

 running on a real hardware